KEINOS/Hello-Cobra/.github/ABOUT_TESTS.md

 ├── run-tests-go-install.sh ...
 Shell script to test app installation via │                               `go install` in Go 1.16+ (monthly run).
 ├── run-tests-lint.sh .........
 Shall script to run `golangci-lint`.
-├── run-tests-merge.sh ........
-Battery of tests which will run static analysis │                               and linters for both shell script and Go source.
 ├── update-go-mod.sh ..........
 Updates the "go.mod" and "go.sum" files to the
 │                               latest.
 └── workflows/ ................
 Directory for CIs via GitHub Actions.